shullmb/jhu_webdev/course01/module02/assignment-Calc-Max-Word-Freq/README.md

     $ gem install rspec-its
     ```

-3. Run the rspec command to execute the unit tests within the spec
+3. Run the rspec command from the project root directory (i.e., `student-start` directory)
-directory.
-This command should be run from the root directory of the
+to execute the unit tests within the spec directory.
+This command should be run from the root
-project.
+directory of the project.
 This should result in several failures until you complete your
 solution in module2_assignment2.rb.

     ```shell